Synkronize/JS/README.md

 - for x in z loops
 	- also explained later

-Keep in mind with the `break` command, that if you have nested loops it will  works only on its nearest loop.
+Keep in mind with the `break` command, that if you have nested loops it will  work only on its nearest loop.
 If it is in the inner-most loop then using `break;` will cancel the innermost loop.
 The parent loop of that loop will still run.
 But if you use `break;` on the parent loop then the parent loop will stop and that also means the child loop will not run.
+While the `continue` command will move you to the next iteration of your loop, its useful for when you found something you're looking for and don't care about the rest of your loop code, just go to the next iteration of the loop to continue looking for more.